 Jason Bednar is a Chartered Accountant with over 18 years of direct professional experience in the financial and regulatory management of companies listed on the TSX, TSXV, American stock exchanges and the ASX.

-*Disclaimer: The profile provides information which was sourced and approved by Harvest One in order to help investors learn more about the company.
-Harvest One is a client of the Investing News Network (INN).
-The company’s campaign fees pay for INN to create and update this profile page, to which links are placed on Investingnews.com and channel newsletters.
+*Disclaimer: This profile is sponsored by Harvest One (TSXV:HVT).
+This profile provides information which was sourced by the Investing News Network (INN) and approved by Harvest One, in order to help investors learn more about the company.
+Harvest One is a client of INN.
+The company’s campaign fees pay for INN to create and update this profile.

 INN does not provide investment advice and the information on this profile should not be considered a recommendation to buy or sell any security.
 INN does not endorse or recommend the business, products, services or securities of any company profiled.